dariux881/smart_farmer/README.md

 # Practical information

 The Smart Farmer framework organizes the domain in three main concepts:
-- **Ground**: where the farmer plays.
+- **Garden**: where the farmer plays.
 - **Plant**: it is the family of known plants.
-- **Plan**: is a sequence of Actions, or **tasks**, that the controller executes to carry the ground on.
+- **Plan**: is a sequence of Actions, or **tasks**, that the controller executes to carry the garden on.
 - **Alerts**: is a message that tasks may raise, if notifiable information happen.

-## Ground
+## Garden

-The ground is the playground.
+The garden is the playground.
 It is organized as a grid with many plants on it.
 Each plant has coordinates and an occupancy.
-The ground has a collection of plans, as well, that are executed to play with the ground itself.
+The garden has a collection of plans, as well, that are executed to play with the garden itself.

-The ground has a special task, as well, the _Auto irrigation task_, that runs the irrigation automatically, where applicable.
+The garden has a special task, as well, the _Auto irrigation task_, that runs the irrigation automatically, where applicable.

 ## Plants

 Smart Farmer has a set of known plants.
-When placed on a ground, they become Plant instance; each plant in the ground has a given name
+When placed on a garden, they become Plant instance; each plant in the garden has a given name

 ## Plans & Tasks

-is a sequence of Actions, or **tasks**, that the controller executes to carry the ground on.
+is a sequence of Actions, or **tasks**, that the controller executes to carry the garden on.

 Example of tasks:
 - seed